-We’ve met a lot of webmasters, website owners and generally a lot of human beings.
+We’ve met a lot of webmasters and website owners.
 We’ve never met one who told us that they “enjoyed the challenge” of handling a difficult user interface or backend.
 So we can say, on some authority, that no one likes the stress of navigating a difficult interface or handling a backend with unnecessary complexities.
 In fact, in all cases, it is the easier the better.
-Asides that, some Web-hosts are more helpful than others.
+Asides that, some hosting providers are more helpful than others.

 We ran into very few problems (none at all, in fact) while using HostGator.
 It was an easy experience for us and not one that we think a lot of Web-hosts can beat.
 But can 1&1 surprise us?
 Why not let’s find out.

-However, for users looking to set up a virtual market, 1&1 provides a website builder especially for that function called the. . .drumroll. . .
-Ecommerce website builder.
+However, for users looking to set up a virtual market, 1and1 provides a website builder especially for that function called the… drumroll… Ecommerce website builder.
 The builder is very similar to the first Website builder that we spoke about earlier, the only difference is that it comes with features peculiar to E-commerce website building.

 1&1, to round it up, has something different for small businesses, startups in particular.
 It’s called a Startup guide that contains exactly what you would imagine that a startup guide would contain- articles on how to start a limited liability company, and how to create a work schedule using eXcel.

-Asides from the initial difficulty of navigating the user interface, 1&1 IONOS actually provides a lot of help for new users.
+Asides from the initial difficulty of navigating the user interface, 1and1 IONOS actually provides a lot of help for new users.
 But do they compare to HostGator?

 VERDICT; For many webmasters, the lack of a cPanel can be a deal-breaker, and for all the features of 1&1 IONOS, we just couldn’t look past it.
 For us, HostGator takes this round, and easily too.

-What if, after purchasing a Web-hosting plan, you feel like you’ve been terribly shortchanged.
+What if, after purchasing a hosting plan, you feel like you’ve been terribly shortchanged.
 What happens then?
-Do you have to stay with the Web-host for the whole term that you’ve paid for?
-In order words, what is the risk associated with buying a Web-hosting plan from a Web-host?
+Do you have to stay with the provider for the whole term that you’ve paid for?

-Most Web-hosts have a period called a guarantee period.
-This is the period where you can check out the performance of your Web-host and decide whether it is the right fit for what you want.
-If it is not you can cancel your plan and get your money back— as long as this is done within the grace period.
-Generally speaking, since we all want the longest period to check out the performance of a Web-host, the Web-host with the longer money-back guarantee period wins.
+Most Hosting companies have a period called a guarantee period.
+This is the period where you can check out the performance of your service and decide whether it is the right fit for what you want.
+If it is not you can cancel your plan and get your money back – as long as this is done within the grace period.

 VERDICT; This as simple as any duel to decide.
-The Web-host with the longer money-back guarantee period wins, and that Web-host was HostGator.
+The service with the longer money-back guarantee period wins, and that provider was HostGator.

-One of the pillars of a good Web-host is great customer support.
-Controlling a website, or numerous websites, is technical work and a day might come (most certainly will) when you’ll need the help of expert help.
+One of the pillars of a good host is great customer support.
+Controlling a website, or numerous websites, is technical work and a day might come (most certainly will) when you’ll need the help of an expert.
 When that day comes, we can assure you that you would hate for your fate to be in the hands of half-trained support that can’t even be reached.
-Let’s see how well the customer support of 1&1 IONOS and HostGator perform in terms of customer support reliability.
+Let’s see how well the customer support of 1and1 and HostGator perform in terms of customer support reliability.

 VERDICT; Sometimes we got lucky with HostGator and actually connected with someone who sounded like they knew exactly what they were doing.
 It isn’t the same with 1&1 IONOS, though.
 We were almost never lucky and it never sounded like we were going to get reliable help.
 HostGator wins this one for us.

-A lot of information is stored on a website, and many times these pieces of information are extremely important.
-It follows that it is vital that they do not fall into the wrong hands or get corrupted by computer viruses.
 While a lot of the responsibility of security rests on the shoulders of the end-user, the customer can only do so much to protect the servers their Information is on.
-The responsibility of this rests squarely on the shoulders of the Web-host.
+The responsibility of this rests squarely on the shoulders of the hosting provider.
 So let’s see how far both these Web hosts go to protect your website.

 To us, it seems like HostGator has got the basics covered, but we didn’t like that they did not have automatic backups for free.